Unkn0wn-M4ster/GitGood/Readme.md

 https://cli.github.com/manual/

 ```
-this should be on a new branch ideally
+this should be on a new branch
 ```

+What has changed